zalataraglados-prog/mc-panel-sanitized/docs/ui_constraints.md

 - Recommendations with explanations.
 - Execution Plan (dry-run).

+## Required Controls

+- Toggle or prompt to confirm when Review is warn.
+- Explicit stop when Review is block.
+- Ability to copy/export Claims String (no auto apply).

+## Template Usage

+- Templates must be fetched from the official registry.
+- UI must show template source and parameters before apply.

 ## Interaction Rules

 - If Review is block, UI must stop execution.